 AOSR is an international regional radiological society based in Asia and Oceania.
 Other well-known international regional societies are the European Society of Radiology (ESR) and the Radiological Society of North America (RSNA).
 ESR covers all of Europe and several nations in West Asia.
 While RSNA is based in North America, its annual assembly is a global event, attracting attendees from throughout the world.
 Primarily managed by North American radiologists, RSNA does not face the same challenges as ESR and AOSR, which are composed of dozens of member societies.
 ESR and AOSR must navigate language barriers between different member societies, widely varying radiological standards and practices, different social and legal environments, and different values and levels of enthusiasm among radiologists.
 One key difference between AOSR and ESR is that AOSR membership is limited to its member societies, while ESR offers both individual and society membership.
-In this context, AOSR faces challenges in terms of ensuring effective communication between individual radiologists may feel disconnected from AOSR.
+In this context, AOSR faces challenges in terms of ensuring effective communication between individual radiologists in the region.
+Depending on the circumstances of the member society, individual radiologists may feel disconnected from AOSR.